microsoft/bonsai-batch/README.md

 ### Note about modifying an existing pool

-In the current incarnation of this package, if you want to modify a pool by adding more nodes or changing files on the container, you have to recreate the pool, i.e.,
+In the current incarnation of this package, if you want to modify a pool by adding more nodes or changing files on the container, you have to recreate the pool with a new name.
+Reusing the same pool name, i.e.,

 ```
 python batch_containers.py run_tasks --pool_name="existing-pool"